-Vital signs are monitored in accordance with policy using the Standard Adult General Observation (SAGO) chart and a review of clinical documentation supported this, as did regular auditing of clinical documentation.
-Observations are undertaken in response to each patient's individual circumstances and the chart highlights potential clinical deterioration and the need for escalation/intervention.
+Vital signs are monitored according to policy using the SAGO chart and a review of clinical documentation supported this as did regular auditing of clinical documentation.
+Observations are undertaken in response to each patient's individual circumstances and the chart highlights potential clinical deterioration and the need for escalation and intervention.